Articles , Glossary

 Illustrative Article Images

 The rule of thumb here is not to use photos as visual fillers.
-Both title images and photos included in the article have to work as visual helpers, not distractors, so make them meaningful, informative, or at least adding the necessary mood if the article is a piece of the emotional story.
-If you are telling a historical or retrospective story, find proper archive photos; if that’s the article about a specific place, don’t use stock photos to show something similar but get the ones from that particular location.
+Both title images and photos included in the article have to work as visual helpers, not distractors, so make them meaningful, informative, or at least add the necessary mood if the article is a piece of the emotional story.
+If you are telling a historical or retrospective story, find proper archive photos; if the article is about a specific place, don’t use stock photos to show something similar but get the ones from that particular location.
 Relevance is a key to successful photo usage in this case.

 Creating Emotional Appeal